maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 <img align="right" width="15%" src="https://raw.githubusercontent.com/NTC-CCBG/snapshots/master/openbmc/ARBEL_EVB_SIOX_INT_TEST.png">

 ```
-From the left consloe, you could see interrupt 64 ~ 79 repeatedly.
+From the left console, you could see interrupts 64 ~ 79 repeatedly.
-From the right consloe, you could see gpiomon did get every interrupt from 96 to 103.
+From the right console, you could see gpiomon did get every interrupt from 96 to 103.
 ```

 ## SPIX

 The EVB has one SPIX module connecting to CPLD.
-You could controll LED_CPLD_5, LED_CPLD_6 and LED_CPLD_8 to do loopback test.
+You could control LED_CPLD_5, LED_CPLD_6, and LED_CPLD_8 to do a loopback test.

 ### U-boot test
-1. Please follow JTAG Master section to program CPLD first.
+1. Please follow the JTAG Master section to program CPLD first.
 2. SPIX Configuration:
 ```
 mw.l 0xF080026C 0x19a08002